arj03/dat-shared-files/README.md

 ## See also

 [ssb-dat-autoshare](https://github.com/arj03/ssb-dat-autoshare) for
-more integration between these two projects.
+more integration between dat and ssb.